Backblaze/B2_Command_Line_Tool/README.md

         The application key is a 40-digit hex number that you can get from your account page on backblaze.com.

-        Stores an account auth token in ~/.b2_account_info
+        Stores an account auth token in ~/.b2_account_info.
+This can be overridden using the B2_ACCOUNT_INFO environment variable.

     b2 clear_account